 On December 19, 2025, New York’s Governor signed into law the Fostering Affordability and Integrity Through Reasonable Business Practices Act (“FAIR Business Practices Act”).
 The FAIR Business Practices Act amends Sections 348 and 349 of New York’s General Business Law for the first time since the 1970s.

-Read More New York’s Fair Business Practices Act Significantly Expands State Consumer Protection Law
+Read More New York’s Fair Business Practices Act Significantly Expands State Consumer Protection Law2025 Antitrust Round-Up

 The last stretch of 2025 saw significant developments in antitrust litigation involving algorithmic pricing and listing services in the real estate sector.
 As artificial-intelligence driven software and other real estate business practices continue to generate antitrust litigation, companies should remain vigilant about the risks of incorporating new technologies and listing policies into their business models.